Menu

 A pair of trillium birthroot sit neatly in a side garden.

 A pair of trillium birthroot sit neatly in a side bed.
+These volunteers were likely brought to this location via ants.

 A photograph of a white hosta blooming in the foreground with a backdrop of blurred shades of green garden foliage.